 - attend the monthly identification tests

-The practical training is a non-accredited qualification backed by the Royal Botanic Gardens, Kew, with the RHS Certificate Level 2 which is accredited.
+The practical training is a non-accredited qualification backed by Royal Botanic Gardens, Kew, with the RHS Diploma Level 2, which is accredited.
 Two employed apprentices are recruited per year.

-Completed application forms, together with an essay of 250-500 words describing why you wish to undertake the Kew Historic Glasshouse Apprenticeship, should be returned no later than 28 February in the year of recruitment.
-Interviews are scheduled for late March/early April, with the Apprenticeship starting the first Monday in August.
+Online applications, together with an essay of 250 to 500 words describing why you wish to undertake the Kew Historic Glasshouse Apprenticeship, should be returned no later than 26 March in the year of recruitment.
+Interviews are scheduled for April, with the apprenticeship starting the first Monday in August.

 This is a three-year fixed term appointment (employment).
 Apprentices receive 30 days leave in addition to day release to attend college.